-Over the course of three consecutive (!) mid-Season 18 episodes, we learned that Jimmy Palmer’s wife, Breena, had died of COVID during an off-camera time jump… operational psychologist “Jack” Sloane (played for three seasons by Maria Bello) relocated to Afghanistan to do good work… and Tobias Fornell’s long-suffering daughter, Emily, died of a drug overdose.
+Over the course of consecutive mid-Season 18 episodes, we learned that Jimmy Palmer’s wife, Breena, had died of COVID during an off-camera time jump… operational psychologist “Jack” Sloane (played for three seasons by Maria Bello) relocated to Afghanistan to do good work… and Tobias Fornell’s long-suffering daughter, Emily, died of a drug overdose.

-To cap off the eventful season, Special Agent Eleanor Bishop — played by eight-season cast member Emily Wickersham — bid colleague (and more?)
+To cap off that eventful season, Special Agent Eleanor Bishop — played by eight-season cast member Emily Wickersham — bid colleague (and more?)
 Nick Torres a sudden and saddish adieu, as it was revealed that she had orchestrated the sullying of her own reputation as a former NSA analyst in order to go deep undercover for… um, something.